rusith/rusith.github.io/_posts/2019-05-07-the-essence-of-machine-learning.md

 tags: machineLearning
 comments: true
 hasMath: true
+description: Machine learning can significantly improve the performance of a system.
+This could be very beneficial for businesses or any other application.
+So if someone comes to you and suggest you a business idea that involves machine learning, how do you decide that a machine learning implementation is feasible with the particular idea?
 ---

 Machine learning can significantly improve the performance of a system.
 This could be very beneficial for businesses or any other application.